bathos/logentries-client/README.md

 In some cases it will end up being easier to query your data if objects aren’t deeply nested.
-With the `flatten` and `flattenArrays` options, you can tell the client to transform an object like this:
+With the `flatten` and `flattenArrays` options, you can tell the client to transform objects like so:

   * `{ "a": 1, "b": { "c": 2 } }` => `{ "a": 1, "b.c": 2 }`